 Day 9: Connemara & Killary Fjord

-Today you have a few choices about where you’d like to go.
-After breakfast, your tour guide will provide two different walk options so you can get the most out of the sights of this magnificent landscape.
+After breakfast, your tour guide will provide walk options.
 The 'famine’ walk runs along the shores of Killary Harbour.
 You will be walking on an old famine road that was built by the starving Irish during the great famine between 1845-1849.
-On the route, you will clearly see the ruins of famine villages and 'lazy beds', the name given to the potato ridges where the starving Irish peasants tried to provide food for their families.
+On the route, you will clearly see the ruins of famine villages.
 This walk takes you on a journey through the history of Ireland during the time of the famine.
 This walk finishes at the harbour.